-- A. To follow safety procedures when working with animals in a hospital setting - B. Origin of various animal species - C. Animal nutrition, anatomy, behavior and training - D. Safe and humane restraint of animals for various veterinary procedures - E. Medical terminology and medical record keeping - F. Diseases, symptoms, treatment and preventative measures for small animals - G. Basic first aid, calculation and administration of medications, and general nursing care - H. Routine technical, maintenance and office functions - I. Professional and ethical standards and client communications - J. Basic grooming services for dogs - K. Aseptic techniques, surgical instruments and procedures - L. Clinic maintenance and cleanliness
+- A. To follow safety procedures when working with animals in a hospital setting - B. Animal, anatomy, behavior and training - C. Safe and humane restraint of animals for various veterinary procedures - D. Medical terminology and medical record keeping - E. Diseases, symptoms, treatment and preventative measures for small animals - F. Basic first aid, calculation and administration of medications, and general nursing care - G. Routine technical, maintenance and office functions - H. Professional and ethical standards and client communications - I. Aseptic techniques, surgical instruments and procedures - J. Clinic maintenance and cleanliness